chadsmith12/pure-javascript-examples/README.md

 * local-session-storage - Provides example of using the local storage and session storage api in javascript.
 * constructors-this - Provides example basic constructors and this keyword usage in constructors using ES5.
 * built in constructors - Provides examples of built in constructors for String, Number, Object, Function, and more.
 Shows difference between object and primitive types.
+* prototypes - Provides examples of Object Prototypes and adding methods to an objects prototype.